CodyBerenson/PGMA-Modernized/README.md

 ![](https://raw.githubusercontent.com/CodyBerenson/PGMA-Modernized/master/images/results1.jpg)

 4. There are times when the movie page may have one or more AKA titles.  **Use the Title from the Title on the movie page...not the results list as in the previous examples**.
 This last example is a good one.
 Two movie titles.
 Three company names.
-The correct filename should be **(Pietro Filmes) - Mãos à Obra (2001).mp4**
+A correct filename is **(Pietro Filmes) - Mãos à Obra (2001).mp4** (but remember, you can now use Studio or Distributor)

 ![](https://raw.githubusercontent.com/CodyBerenson/PGMA-Modernized/master/images/results2.jpg)